Procedures for Student Conduct Meetings

 - Involved parties may deny the alleged conduct and request a student conduct meeting or board hearing.

-times of the year it is difficult to call a conduct board hearing.
+times of the year it is difficult to call a hearing panel together.

 a.
 The first two weeks of each semester

 b.
 The last two weeks of each semester

 c.
 Periods between semesters (holiday and summer breaks)

 Parties involved in a Level Two case are entitled to the following information prior to the student conduct meeting or hearing:

 a.
 Notification of the time and place of the meeting or hearing

 b.
 A written statement of the conduct in question